CASE STUDY

 Design development and presentation

-Resolved designs, rendered to scale in CAD
+Resolved designs, rendered to scale in CAD, along with a rustic oak presentation image.

 Workshop manufacture